Natsuki Okamoto (actress, born 1965): Life and career

 In May 2017, she returned to television for the first time in a year for the special edition of Cream Nantoka broadcast by AbemaTV.

 Stage name origin

 "Oka" of Natsuki Okamoto came from her hometown Shizuoka, as well as from the professional golfer Ayako Okamoto who was active when Okamoto made her stage name.
 "Natsuki" she took from a co-worker who used the name as her hostess name when the two worked at a hostess club in Ginza, because Okamoto liked the sound of the name.

-She changed her stage name from Yūki Hayakawa to Natsuki Okamoto because there was a more established entertainer named Youki Kudoh at the entertainmen agency she was affiliated with.
+She changed her stage name from Yūki Hayakawa to Natsuki Okamoto because there was a more established entertainer named Youki Kudoh at the entertainment agency she was affiliated with.
 The agency told her the names were too similar and would be confusing, and therefore she needed to choose a new name.
 They gave her two hours to do so as they needed to print a promotional brochure.